-- CNV.1 A Construction Noise and Vibration Management Plan (CNVMP) shall be prepared for each site, either as part of the CMP, or as a standalone plan, and shall be prepared by a suitably qualified person. - CNV.2 The CNVMP shall include specific details relating to the control of noise and vibration associated with all Project works.
-The CNVMP shall be formulated and the works implemented to achieve, as far as practicable, compliance with the requirements of: - (a) NZS6803:1999 Acoustics Construction Noise, except as provided for in Condition CNV.6 below; and - (b) German Standard DIN 4150-3:1999 Structural Vibration Effects of Vibration on Structures, except as provided for in Conditions CNV.7, CNV.8 and CNV.9 below.

-Where compliance with the requirements of NZS6803:1999 or DIN 4150-3:1999 cannot be achieved, the CNVMP shall be prepared in consultation with affected stakeholders.

-- CNV.3 Construction works which exceed a level of L{Aeq} 45dB at the most exposed receiver(s) are restricted to between 0730 to 1800 on weekdays and Saturdays, with no noisy works permitted on Sundays and Public Holidays.
-Each CNVMP shall define which activities will comply with a limit of L{Aeq} 45dB and can therefore be undertaken outside of these hours in compliance with condition CH.1. - CNV.4 Each CNVMP shall, as a minimum, address the following aspects with regard to construction noise: - (a) a description of noise sources, including machinery, equipment and construction techniques to be used; - (b) predicted construction noise levels; - (c) hours of operation, including times and days when noisy construction work and blasting would occur in compliance with condition CNV.3; - (d) physical noise mitigation measures, including limiting the use of tonal reverse alarms during night-time works, maintenance of access roads (to ensure they are smooth), acoustic screening around the site, plant selection and maintenance procedures, and site layout; - (e) construction noise criteria for any specific areas and sensitive receivers such as schools, child care centres, medical or aged care facilities; - (f) the identification of activities and locations that will require the design of specific noise mitigation measures; - (g) the consultation undertaken by the Requiring Authority with affected stakeholders to develop the proposed noise management measures and any feedback received from those stakeholders, along with the noise management measures that will be adopted based on this consultation; - (h) where full compliance with NZS6803:1999 cannot be achieved, the CNVMP shall set out the methodology for handling non-compliances (including drafting site specific CNVMPs) so that the Best Practicable Option is adopted, including setting out the consultation undertaken with affected stakeholders in developing the Best Practicable Option; - methods for monitoring and reporting on construction noise, including additional monitoring required for activities that cannot comply with the criteria in NZS6803:1999; - (j) methods for receiving and responding to complaints about construction noise; and - (k) construction operator training procedures.
+- CNV.1 A Construction Noise and Vibration Management Plan (CNVMP) shall be prepared for the Project or relevant Project stage, either as part of the CMP, or as a standalone plan, and shall be prepared by a suitably qualified person. - CNV.2 The CNVMP shall include specific details relating to the control of noise and vibration associated with all Project works.
+The CNVMP shall be formulated and the works implemented to achieve, as far as practicable, compliance with the requirements of: - (a) NZS6803:1999 Acoustics Construction Noise, except as provided for in Condition CNV.5A below; and - (b) German Standard DIN 4150-3:1999 Structural Vibration Effects of Vibration on Structures, except as provided for in Conditions CNV.5B, 5C and 6 below. - CNV.3 Construction works which exceed a level of LAeq 45dB at the most exposed receiver(s) are restricted to between 0730 to 1800 on weekdays and Saturdays, with no noisy works permitted on Sundays and Public Holidays.
+The CNVMP shall define which activities will comply a limit of LAeq 45dB and can therefore be undertaken outside of these hours in compliance with condition CH.1. - CNV.4 The CNVMP shall, as a minimum, address the following aspects with regard to construction noise: - (a) a description of noise sources, including machinery, equipment and construction techniques to be used; - (b) predicted construction noise levels; - (c) hours of operation, including times and days when noisy construction work and blasting would occur in compliance with condition CNV.3; - (d) physical noise mitigation measures, including limiting the use of tonal reverse alarms during night-time works, maintenance of access roads (to ensure they are smooth), acoustic screening around the site, plant selection and maintenance procedures, and site layout; - (e) construction noise criteria for any specific areas and sensitive receivers such as schools, child care centres, medical or aged care facilities; - (f) the identification of activities and locations that will require the design of noise mitigation measures; - (g) the measures that will be undertaken by the Requiring Authority to communicate and obtain feedback from affected stakeholders on noise management measures; - (h) where full compliance with NZS6803:1999 cannot be achieved, the CNVMP shall set out the methodology for handling non-compliances (including drafting site specific CNVMPs) so that the Best Practicable Option is adopted; - methods for monitoring and reporting on construction noise, including additional monitoring required for activities that cannot comply with the criteria in NZS6803:1999; - (j) methods for receiving and responding to complaints about construction noise; and - (k) construction operator training procedures.